 Thus wholegrains – whether eaten intact or milled – appear to be safe and healthful.
 But while I unreservedly endorse wholegrains, I cannot – to the same extent – vouch for commercially-available products which contain them.
-Many industrialised ‘wholegrain’ products such as breakfast cereals, breads, snack bars, crackers and so on contain a mix of refined and unrefined flours.
-It seems highly plausible – given the dubious status of refined grains – to think that these ‘hybrid’ foods are less than ideal.
-What’s more, grain-based products often contain other undesirable ingredients such as free sugars and preservatives.
-Food manufacturers are incentivized to add refined flours and factory-made ingredients because they improve palatability and extend shelf life.
-Admittedly, some of the commercially available grain products are neither ultra-processed nor include refined flour; but sadly, these are exceptional.
-The best way to ensure that grain-based foods are made from 100% wholegrains and are free from suspect ingredients is to make them yourself.
+Many industrialised ‘wholegrain' products such as breakfast cereals, breads, snack bars, crackers and so on contain a mix of refined and unrefined flours.
+It seems highly plausible – given the dubious status of refined grains – to think that these ‘hybrid' foods are less than ideal.
+Food manufacturers are incentivised to add refined carbohydrates to improve palatability and extend shelf life.

-- There is a considerable amount epidemiological research on wholegrains and the results overwhelmingly suggests that they are good for us.
+- There is a considerable amount epidemiological research on wholegrains and the results overwhelmingly suggest that they are good for us.

 - Where possible choose 100% wholegrain products.

 If you appreciate the content at scepticaldoctor.com, you can make a donation here Donate